-While there is no cure for COPD, treatment options such as medications, oxygen therapy, pulmonary rehab and stem cell therapy are available.
+While there is no cure for COPD, treatment options such as medications, oxygen therapy, pulmonary rehab and cellular therapy are available.
 Traditional medications and treatments work to manage COPD symptoms.
-However, stem cell therapy works to promote healing from within the lungs, potentially addressing the disease itself and improving lung function.
+However, cellular therapy works to promote healing from within the lungs, potentially addressing the disease itself and improving lung function.

 How can I get involved in World COPD Day 2016?